TeamLab Borderless vs TeamLab Planets

 Also, the room with the floating orchids (above) that you see in all the Instagram photos is only at Planets.

 Overall, Planets is more fun – it has rooms with unusual flooring, etc, whereas Borderless is more accessible, with flat, level floors, and more about looking at beautiful projections than physical experiences.
-This will be especially true after the expansion in spring 2025 – there are some fantastic new additions coming to Planets (some of which you can currently experience at TeamLab Forest in Fukuoka).
+This is especially true since the expansion at the start of 2025 – there are some fantastic additions, including the Catching and Collecting Forest, where you catch creatures from the walls on your phone.
+Some of them are similar to the upstairs of the original TeamLab Borderless when it used to be in Odaiba (the Athletics Forest), and some are similar to TeamLab Forest in Fukuoka (here’s my video!).

 Some Rooms are the Same at Both

 There are one or two rooms that are the same at both (including my favourite – the Infinite Crystal World!).
 So if you go to both and to see everything, there will be a very small amount of repetition.
-I enjoyed going to both, but on separate trips to Japan, a year apart, so I didn’t mind seeing some of the installations again.
+I enjoyed going to both, but on separate trips to Japan, so I absolutely didn’t mind seeing some of the installations again.

 Another point to consider is that TeamLab Planets is temporary – currently it’s scheduled to close at the end of 2027.
-That’s been extended several times since it opened.
-Given the huge expansion in 2025, I wouldn’t be surprised if it’s extended again, but there hasn’t been any news on this yet.
+However, that’s been extended several times since it opened, so I wouldn’t be surprised if it’s extended again.
+Given the huge expansion in 2025, I wouldn’t be surprised if it’s extended again, but there’s no news on that yet.

-Borderless is permanent – so if you’ll be visiting Japan again in the future, consider whether you want to catch Planets before it closes, and visit Borderless in the future.
+Borderless is permanent – so if you’ll be visiting Japan again in the future, consider whether you want to catch Planets now, and visit Borderless in the future.

 TeamLab Borderless

 Here’s a quick summary!
 TeamLab Borderless is the permanent digital art museum.
-It’s much larger than Planets, and takes around 3 hours to look round – although you can spend as long as you want there.
+It takes around 3 hours to look round – although you can spend as long as you want there.

-The venue is 100% accessible, with flat, even floors in all rooms, so if you have mobility issues you won’t have to skip any rooms.
+The venue is 100% accessible, with flat, even floors in all rooms, so if you have mobility issues you won’t have to skip anything.

 Video

-Here’s my video about TeamLab Borderless, filmed in March 2024 in its new location in Azabudai Hills.
-It’s similar to the original version that used to be in Odaiba, but a major change is that the entire upstairs section has been removed, including the Athletics Forest and the installations aimed at children.
+Here’s my video about TeamLab Borderless, filmed in March 2024 in its current location in Azabudai Hills.
+It’s similar to the original version that used to be in Odaiba, but a major change is that the entire upstairs section has been removed, including the Athletics Forest and the installations aimed at children (there are now similar experiences at TeamLab Planets).
 However, the new version is a lot more accessible and has several new rooms, which are gorgeous!

 If you’re in Germany, a new TeamLab digital art museum will be opening in 2025 in Hamburg, which looks very similar to the original TeamLab Borderless in Odaiba (here’s my video of it, from 2019), which in my opinion is the best version!